Links

 A whale makes and exploits market inefficiency by controlling both demand and supply.
 Whales are traditionally important entities even in stock markets since they have the power to swing and move markets.
 Exploiting their patterns with CQ's metrics would be helpful to avoid risks.

 To exploit market inefficiency caused by the entities as a trader, we need to see their behaviors.
-Flow data is CryptoQuant's unique data that summarizes their behaviors.
+Flow data is CryptoQuant's own form of unique data that summarizes their behaviors.
 Compared to network data, flow data is more granular (micro) data that can explain detailed activities that occurred on the blockchain.
 By understanding how the entities behave in the blockchain, we may build unique trading strategies against normal traders.
 We briefly describe each type of entity on why those types are important in the following sections.